Being physically active

 - Drink plenty of water before, during and after exercise

 Here are tips that can help you deal with some of the barriers that may prevent you from being more physically active:

 - Set achievable goals.
 Don’t compare yourself to others.

 - Seek professional help if you have special health conditions or physical challenges.

-- Find a partner to exercise with.
+- Find a partner to exercise with to help motivate you.

 - Challenge yourself as you improve.